 - Bone spurs caused by osteoarthritis

-Lateral recess stenosis can be treated several ways non-surgically, depending on the recommendation of your doctor.
+Lateral recess stenosis can be treated several ways non-surgically, depending on the recommendation of your physician.
 Exercise to strengthen back or neck muscles, pain medication, and spinal injections might be prescribed.
 If neck or back pain remains persistent, non-surgical treatments may not be enough.
-Your doctor may recommend that you consider surgery to open up space in the spinal column and release impinged nerves.
+Your physician may recommend that you consider surgery to open up space in the spinal column and release impinged nerves.

 When it seems like surgery is the only option for true relief, consider Laser Spine Institute (LSI) as an alternative to traditional open-back surgery.
 The award-winning surgeons at LSI offer minimally invasive outpatient procedures that are more effective, less risky, and require far less recovery time.
 Contact LSI to learn more about your options to treat lateral recess stenosis or for a free review of your MRI or CT scan.